2025 Tennessee First-Time Homebuyer Programs and Loans

 First-time homebuyer programs in Tennessee

 There are a number of programs in Tennessee to help first-time homebuyers.
-Each has its own set of requirements (as well as its own pros and cons), which we cover below:
+Each program has its own set of requirements (as well as its own pros and cons), which we delve into below:

 Great Choice Home Loan Program

 The Great Choice Home Loan Program is offered through the Tennessee Housing Development Agency (THDA).
 It provides assistance for first-time homebuyers with middle to moderate incomes.
-These 30-year loans — which are insured by the Federal Housing Administration (FHA) or the U.S. Department of Agriculture Rural Development — come with fixed interest rates and require a minimum down payment of 3.5%.
+These 30-year loans — which are insured by the Federal Housing Administration (FHA) or the U.S. Department of Agriculture (USDA) Rural Development — come with fixed interest rates and require a minimum 3.5% down payment.
 Eligible borrowers can take advantage of the Great Choice Plus down payment assistance program to help defray upfront loan costs.

 Requirements